wishawa/android_device_asus_X00D/README.md

-TWRP device tree for ASUS Zenfone 3 Max (ZC553KL)
+Android device tree for ASUS Zenfone 3 Max (ZC553KL)
 ========================================================

-This is a work in progress
+This is a work in progress porting LineageOS to the Zenfone 3 Max (Model X00DD).